Aandri99/Measurement/Measuring_capacitance.rst

 Experiment 1: Measuring Capacitance using Red Pitaya and Charge-Discharge Method
 -------------
 In this experiment, we will use the charge-discharge method to measure the capacitance of a capacitor using the Red Pitaya board.
 Wire a 1kΩ resistor in series with the capacitor to be measured and connect it to Red pitaya 3.3V.
-Add a switch pararell to the capacitor so we can charge and discharge it and connect oscilloscope probes to the capacitor so we can observe the voltage behavior.
-To help with the wiring you can use the picture bellow:
+Add a switch parallel to the capacitor so we can charge and discharge it and connect oscilloscope probes to the capacitor so we can observe the voltage behavior.
+To help with the wiring you can use the picture below:

 Now let's close the switch to charge the capacitor and monitor the voltage across the capacitor.
-When capacitor is fully charged, connect the probes to resistor, open the switch so the capacitor discharges through the resistor.
-Monitor the voltage acor the resistor using Red Pitaya oscilloscope, read the time discharge time tau, and we can calculate the capacitor value using the following equation:
+When the capacitor is fully charged, connect the probes to the resistor, and open the switch so the capacitor discharges through the resistor.
+Monitor the voltage across the resistor using Red Pitayas oscilloscope, read the time discharge time tau, and we can calculate the capacitor value using the following equation:

 .. math:: C= \frac{\tau}{R}

 Experiment 2: Uncertainty in Capacitance Measuring using Red Pitaya
 --------------------
 In any measurement, it is important to consider the uncertainty associated with the measurement.
 In this experiment, we will investigate the uncertainty in capacitance measurement using the Red Pitaya board.
-We will use the same circuit as before, repeating the measurements multiple times and record measured values.
+We will use the same circuit as before, repeating the measurements multiple times and recording measured values.

 Using the previous experiment procedure, we measured the capacitance of a 10 µF capacitor five times and obtained the following values: 9.8 µF, 10.1 µF, 9.9 µF, 10.2 µF, 10.0 µF.
-The results of measurements may vary, becouse of the outside noise and improperly calibrated instrument.
+The results of measurements may vary, because of the outside noise and improperly calibrated instruments.
 To calculate the standard deviation of a set of measurements, we first calculate the mean value of the measurements:

 .. math:: \bar{x} = \frac{1}{n} \sum_{i=1}^{n} x_i